New-Tech-Exclusive/NTE-dotfiles/README.md

-These are SIMPLE quickshell dotfiles I wrote, I plan on expanding them.
+These are SIMPLE (for now) nord themed quickshell dotfiles I wrote, I plan on expanding them.

 Pull requests for changes can be made